wongjunwei030203/ML-Based-Phishing-Website-Detection/README.md

 ## Results

-- **Random Forest**: Highest accuracy and AUC, demonstrating robust performance in distinguishing between legitimate and phishing websites.
+- **Random Forest**: Highest accuracy and AUC, demonstrating robust performance in differentiating between legitimate and phishing websites.
 - **Decision Tree**: Lowest accuracy, primarily due to the assumption of independence between predictors.